Why Was World War I Called the Great War?

 Previous wars had been large, of course.
 Napoleon's campaigns involved millions.
 The American Civil War was devastatingly massive.
 But the conflict that erupted in 1914 was different in ways that felt genuinely new.

 It pulled in nation after nation.
-It wasn't just a European war — colonies from Africa to Asia sent troops.
-It consumed resources on an industrial scale.
-It produced casualties in numbers that dwarfed anything in recorded history.
+In practice, it wasn't just a European war — colonies from Africa to Asia sent troops.
+On top of that, it produced casualties in numbers that dwarfed anything in recorded history.
+Practically speaking, it consumed resources on an industrial scale.
 Soldiers who had read about wars in books found themselves in something that didn't match any story they knew.

 That sense of scale — of being inside something larger than any war that had come before — is what made "Great" feel accurate.
 The word captured the sheer enormity of it all.